Does

 the biological argument.

-People are thought of as mentally ill only when their
+of as mentally ill only when their

 thinking, emotions, or behavior is contrary to what is considered